Sunday, June 21, 2026

 time-bending stasis, when you must, until some specific moment

-in a future that if you have enough determination you can bring
+in a future to which, with enough determination, you can bring yourself

 make it stop